hlee131/blocky/README.md

 - Basic blockchain functionality, i.e. blocks and an array of blocks
 - SHA256 implemented without non-standard libraries
 - Proof of work consensus mechanism on blocks
+- Blockchains can be saved as CSVs (Persistence)

 # Features To Be Implemented:
 - Transactions